makemyprior: Intuitive Construction of Joint Priors for Variance Parameters in R: Using makemyprior : Examples

-\begin{CodeChunk} \begin{CodeInput} R> prior_samps <- inference_stan(prior, use_likelihood = F, print_prior = F, + iter = 15000, warmup = 5000, + seed = 1, init = "0", chains = 1) R> plot_several_posterior_stan(list(Prior = prior_samps, + Posterior = posterior), "stdev") \end{CodeInput} \begin{CodeOutput} SAMPLING FOR MODEL 'full_file' NOW (CHAIN 1).
-Chain 1: Chain 1: Gradient evaluation took 0.000119 seconds Chain 1: 1000 transitions using 10 leapfrog steps per transition would take 1.19 seconds.
+The fixed effects in Figure \ref{fig:ex:neonatal:fix} show that the intercept is not contributing much to the linear predictor, while the effect of urban/rural shows that there is a higher mortality in urban areas (which is the case also for real data, see \citet{dhskenya}).
+From Figure \ref{fig:ex:neonatal:ran} we see that the model has learned about the total variance from the data and about the amount of total (latent) variance to the cluster effect ($\bm{\nu}$), but there is not enough information in the data about the amount of county variance to the structured county effect ($\bm{u}$).
+The following fits the model without the likelihood (sampling from the prior) and produces the plots of the prior and posterior on standard deviation scale in Figure \ref{fig:ex:neonatal_stdev}: \begin{CodeChunk} \begin{CodeInput} R> prior_samps <- inference_stan(prior, use_likelihood = F, print_prior = F, + iter = 15000, warmup = 5000, + seed = 1, init = "0", chains = 1) R> plot_several_posterior_stan(list(Prior = prior_samps, + Posterior = posterior), "stdev") \end{CodeInput} \begin{CodeOutput} SAMPLING FOR MODEL 'full_file' NOW (CHAIN 1).
+Chain 1: Chain 1: Gradient evaluation took 0.000105 seconds Chain 1: 1000 transitions using 10 leapfrog steps per transition would take 1.05 seconds.
 Chain 1: Adjust your expectations accordingly!
-Chain 1: Chain 1: Chain 1: Iteration: 1 / 15000 [ 0 Chain 1: Iteration: 1500 / 15000 [ 10 Chain 1: Iteration: 3000 / 15000 [ 20 Chain 1: Iteration: 4500 / 15000 [ 30 Chain 1: Iteration: 5001 / 15000 [ 33 Chain 1: Iteration: 6500 / 15000 [ 43 Chain 1: Iteration: 8000 / 15000 [ 53 Chain 1: Iteration: 9500 / 15000 [ 63 Chain 1: Iteration: 11000 / 15000 [ 73 Chain 1: Iteration: 12500 / 15000 [ 83 Chain 1: Iteration: 14000 / 15000 [ 93 Chain 1: Iteration: 15000 / 15000 [100 Chain 1: Chain 1: Elapsed Time: 6.10027 seconds (Warm-up) Chain 1: 18.8748 seconds (Sampling) Chain 1: 24.9751 seconds (Total) Chain 1: \end{CodeOutput} \end{CodeChunk} From these graphs we see that the posterior of the standard deviations are clearly different from the prior.
+Chain 1: Chain 1: Chain 1: Iteration: 1 / 15000 [ 0 Chain 1: Iteration: 1500 / 15000 [ 10 Chain 1: Iteration: 3000 / 15000 [ 20 Chain 1: Iteration: 4500 / 15000 [ 30 Chain 1: Iteration: 5001 / 15000 [ 33 Chain 1: Iteration: 6500 / 15000 [ 43 Chain 1: Iteration: 8000 / 15000 [ 53 Chain 1: Iteration: 9500 / 15000 [ 63 Chain 1: Iteration: 11000 / 15000 [ 73 Chain 1: Iteration: 12500 / 15000 [ 83 Chain 1: Iteration: 14000 / 15000 [ 93 Chain 1: Iteration: 15000 / 15000 [100 Chain 1: Chain 1: Elapsed Time: 3.38377 seconds (Warm-up) Chain 1: 11.5259 seconds (Sampling) Chain 1: 14.9097 seconds (Total) Chain 1: \end{CodeOutput} \end{CodeChunk} From these graphs we see that the posterior of the standard deviations are clearly different from the prior.
 We saw in Figure \ref{fig:ex:neonatal:ran} that the model did not learn much about the amount of county variation accounted for by the Besag effect ($\bm{u}$), but we cannot see this from plots of the posterior standard deviations, and they do not show the whole picture.
-This is another advantage of the HD prior; it is easy to see that even though we get the impression that the model has learned from the data, that knowledge is not necessarily about the whole model.
+This is another advantage of the HD prior: it is easy to see that even though we get the impression that the model has learned from the data, that knowledge is not necessarily about the whole model.
 This shows, as \citet{fuglstad2020} points out, that one should be careful before drawing conclusions on first impressions about the results, and more investigation should be done.